Beluki/GaGa/README.md

 World = http://streaming.radionomy.com/JamWorld
 ```

-It is possible to create arbitrarily nested submenus, by using a separator
+It is possible to create arbitrarily nested submenus using a separator
 in the section name.
 Here is another example:

 ```ini